 Definitely.
 We have been helping couples mediate since 2011 and of those who go on to mediate together, an amazing 90% reach an agreement.
 The national average is just over 70% – so whichever Family Mediation Service you choose to help resolve your dispute, you are more likely than not to reach an agreement.

 Mediate UK have developed a process of family mediation called progressive mediation.
-We want to help you get to an agreement as cost-effectively as possible, so we help focus on the issues that will help you move forward, prioritise any children of the relationship and keeps discussions on what you can do in the future, rather than what has happened in the past.
-This means you get better value for your pound but also get to a resolution quicker, allowing you both to move on.
+We want to help you get to an agreement as cost-effectively as possible, so we help focus on the issues that will help you move forward, prioritise any children of the relationship and keep discussions on what you can do in the future, rather than what has happened in the past.
+This means you get better value for your pound but also get to a resolution quicker, allowing you both to move on and find your future.